-It is a great honor for me to be able to address this audience in this extraordinary location.
-Spivey Hall has been identified by one artist as the best small performance hall in America-period.
-The faculty and staff of this institution have created the conditions which led US News to characterize Clayton State as fifth among public regional colleges in the south, and conditions that have supported students over the last several years to achieve either the second or third largest growth in the number of graduates of University System institutions in Georgia.
+It is a great honor for me to able to address this audience in this extraordinary location.
+Spivey Hall has been identified by one artist as the best small performing hall in America-period.
+The faculty and staff of this institution have created the conditions which led US News to characterize Clayton State as fifth among public regional colleges in the south, and conditions that have supported students over the last several years to achieve either the second or third largest growth in the number of graduates of university system institutions in Georgia.
 And this first year student convocation marks one end of a continuum which should conclude for most of the students here with graduation-which indeed is the reason why you have invested your time, talent and treasure to come here.
-While certainly given before, Defari's admonition in I can't wait (LA City), "Don't start what you can't finish" should apply to your efforts over the next several years.
+While certainly given before, PitBull's admonition in "Get it Started,", "Don't start what you can't finish" should apply to your efforts over the next several years.